ISCPIF/viabilitree/example/lake/src/main/scala/viabilitree/approximation/example/lake/READMElake.md

 }

 ```
-The viability probleme is defined by function _initViabProblem_.
+The viability problem is defined by function _initViabProblem_.
 An approximation of the viability kernel is computed with the _initKernel_ function if the backup file is not found.
 It is stored in _ak_ and save to file.
-Otherwise _ak_ is assigned with the backup avlue from .bin file.
+Otherwise _ak_ is assigned with the backup value from .bin file.

 ## Output